ponder-sh/ponder/.github/CONTRIBUTING.md

 Herea are some commands to get you started.

+- `pnpm build` - required for a fresh install
 - `pnpm test` — run all tests in watch mode
 - `pnpm test path/to/file.test.ts` — run a single test file
 - `pnpm test path/to/dir` — run all test files in a directory